 The first edition has sold over 5000 copies worldwide and is found in prop shops, schools, and libraries in twenty countries.
 It is used as a textbook in schools in the US and UK, and is found on the bookshelves of professional theatre, film, and TV prop builders.

 Theatre and film frequently require replicas of three-dimensional objects built for actors to use.
 This book lays the groundwork for an artisan to determine what materials and techniques to use to build these props.
 Walking the reader through the various tools and techniques used in historical and contemporary prop-making, the author presents a process for deciding the materials and methods to build any prop.
 With an explanation of how the craft and its products have developed over time, the budding artisan will understand not just how and when to use certain techniques or materials, but also why to use them and what advantages they give.
 It arms the prop maker with a structured procedure for approaching the construction of any prop.
 Illustrated with step-by-step examples of how to use each construction method, and explanations of different types of materials, this book gives the beginner prop artisan a strong foundation to approach the construction of props and answers the question, "How should I begin?"

-Eric Hart has built props for numerous theatres on and off Broadway and throughout the United States.
+Eric Hart is the props master at Triad Stage and a member of the Society of Properties Artisan Managers (S*P*A*M).
+He has built props for numerous theatres on and off Broadway and throughout the United States.
 He has worked with some of America's top actors, directors and designers at the Santa Fe Opera, the Actors Theatre of Louisville and the Public Theater.
 Eric has also constructed props for display and exhibition including the holiday window displays at several major New York City retail stores.
-His photography and articles about props have been published in Stage Directions Magazine and on his popular blog, Prop Agenda.
-Eric currently lives in North Carolina with his wife, Natalie, and two cats.
+His photography and articles about props have been published in Stage Directions Magazine, Scrollsaw Magazine, Theatre Design and Technology, and on his popular blog, Prop Agenda.